heyqbnk/better-promises/README.md

 ![Size][size-badge]
 [![code-badge]][link]

-JavaScript's `Promise` extensions you may find useful in your project.
+JavaScript's `Promise` enhanced, flexible versions you may find useful in your project.

 ## Installation